-A Nation in Mourning: The Rising Tide of Femicides in Türkiye
+A Nation in Mourning: The Rising Tide of Femicides in Turkiye

-Written by U. O. – A sociologist from Türkiye
+Written by U. O. – A sociologist from Turkiye

 The Femicides, Then and Now

-These recent atrocities have been a breaking point for the women of Türkiye that no longer feel safe walking down the street not even in the very neighborhoods they grew up in.
-There have been numerous protests and public outcry which reached a breaking point following the double femicide of two 19 year old girls (İkbal and Ayşenur) by a male murderer of the same age on 04.10.24.
-The victims were the current and ex-girlfriend of the murderer and were murdered within hours of each other.
-Following the Murders the killer went on to delimb his victims in a gruesome manner to fit a grotesque design he’d drawn prior.
-Ayşenur was his first victim and İkbal was the second who was tragically murdered in public in broad daylight on the ancient walls of Istanbul while the police did not arrive on time and İkbal’s mother was left pleading for her daughter’s life.
-The killer the preceded to behead İkbal and throw her head from the walls then committed suicide by jumping afterwards.
+There have been numerous protests and public outcry, reaching a breaking point following the double femicide of two 19-year-old girls (İkbal and Ayşenur) by a male murderer of the same age on 4 October 2024.
+The victims were the current and ex-girlfriend of the murderer and were killed within hours of each other.
+Following the murders, the killer gruesomely dismembered his victims to fit a grotesque design he had drawn beforehand.
+Ayşenur was his first victim, and İkbal was the second. İkbal was tragically murdered in public, in broad daylight, on the ancient walls of Istanbul.
+The police failed to arrive on time, leaving İkbal’s mother pleading for her daughter’s life.
+The killer then beheaded İkbal and threw her head from the walls before committing suicide by jumping.

 Crimes Against Children